MizaGBF/RPGMTL/readme/plugins/med.md

 Each file contained inside are extracted as Virtual Files, for clarity sake.

+## File Actions

+### Adjust New Line

+This engine doesn't support newline, so lines must be padded with spaces to wrap properly.
+As this process can be quite destructive, it's not recommended to do it until your project is complete.
+This action automatically does it for you.
+The default is 64 characters per line and can be adjusted in the settings.

+### Look for invalid characters

+Non-ASCII characters (and some more) might break with text wrap above.
+As such, unless you're making a translation in Chinese or Korean for example, you must make sure your text only contains ASCII characters.
+This action will check and mark strings for you.
+Do note that it also check for the character `♪[]`, the first one could cause the same issue, and the later two can make the text break in some games.

 ## Development References

 Those files start with `MDE0` as the first 4 bytes.